omeka/classic-enduser/docs/Content/Item_Types.md

 title: Managing Item Types 2.0
 ---

-Item types are type of object, with associated metadata.
+Item types are types of objects, with associated metadata.
 Omeka comes with pre-defined item types with fields, but you can easily edit these types, or add your own types.

 ![Item types browse view](/doc_files/itemTypeBrowse.png)